 - C – that, for users of air transport services, the benefits of regulating the airport operator by means of a licence are likely to outweigh the adverse effects.

-Below are documents relating to the CAA’s review of whether Gatwick Airport meets the market power test and, if so, the appropriate form of regulation and licence.
+Below are documents relating to the CAA’s review of the appropriate form of regulation and licence for Gatwick.

 - Additional information from Gatwick Airport Limited